akovner/akovner.github.io/_posts/2018-04-05-jsv-introduction.md

 would turn into:

 {% highlight json %}
-#A{"key_1","key_2","key_3"}
+#A{"keymap":{"key_1","key_2","key_3"}}
 A{:"record_1",1234,true,"extra_key_1":null}
 A{:"record_2",5678,false,"extra_key_2":{"subkey": false}}
 {% endhighlight %}

 It should be clear why we use a colon before string values (as opposed to string keys).
 In keeping with json's philosophy of simple parsing, we need to know from the first character whether we are dealing with a string as a key or a value.

-### Arrays
+### arrays

 Json arrays usually serve one of two purposes:

 * variable length, but with similar objects (a traditional array).
 * fixed length, but with dissimilar objects (a tuple).

 To handle both cases, the last keymap in an array will be applied to all subsequent entries.
-Here is an exampe of a traditional array:
+Here is an example of a traditional array:

 {% highlight json %}
 [{"name":"Alice Andersen","age":33},{"name":"Bob Bell","age":44}]